Tiago Pereira (handballer)

 Tiago Monteiro Pereira (born 8 June 1989) is a Portuguese handballer who plays for Sélestat Alsace and the Portugal national team.

 Career

 Born in Guimarães, Pereira is a youth product of ABC Braga academy, and made his debut in the first tier in the 2006–07 season, as the Northern side conquer their twelfth title.
-In his following two years, he help the club add back-to-back, Portuguese Cup win's.
+In his following two years, he help the club add back-to-back, Portuguese Cup wins.

 A student enrolled in University of Minho, he competed in the 21st World University Championship, taking part in Portuguese campaign that finished runner-up to Czech Republic, while individually, he won the Most Valuable Player award for the tournament.